hadi-heydarzade89/motorola/public_html/wp-content/plugins/woocommerce-products-filter/readme.txt

-=== HUSKY - Products Filter for WooCommerce Professional ===
+=== HUSKY - Products Filter Professional for WooCommerce ===
 Contributors: RealMag777
 Donate link: https://pluginus.net/affiliate/woocommerce-products-filter
-Tags: filter, products filter, product filter, woocommerce, woof, husky, products, ajax filter, category filter, woocommerce products filter, woocommerce price filter, attributes filter, advanced product filter
-Requires at least: 4.9.0
+Tags: filter, product filter, woocommerce, woof, ajax filter Requires at least: 5.2.0
-Tested up to: 6.4
+Tested up to: 6.5
 Requires PHP: 7.3
-Stable tag: 1.3.5.1
+Stable tag: 1.3.5.2
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-WooCommerce Products Filter Professional (former name is WOOF) – flexible, easy and robust professional filter for products in the WooCommerce store
+HUSKY - WooCommerce Products Filter Professional (former name is WOOF) – flexible, easy and robust professional filter for products for WooCommerce

 == Description ==

-**HUSKY - Products Filter Professional for WooCommerce** (formerly known as WOOF) is an advanced and versatile filter plugin that enhances the functionality of the WooCommerce plugin.
+**[HUSKY - WooCommerce Products Filter Professional](https://demo.products-filter.com/)** (formerly known as WOOF) is an advanced and versatile filter plugin that enhances the functionality of the WooCommerce plugin.
 It empowers your website visitors to easily search and filter woocommerce products based on: categories, attributes, tags, taxonomies, meta fields, and product price.
 With its powerful and user-friendly features, HUSKY provides a seamless filtering experience to help customers find the desired products efficiently

 HUSKY filter enables the generation of search engine optimized [SEO-friendly](https://demo.products-filter.com/swoof/color-red/product_cat-sport/) links, such as: https://demo.products-filter.com/swoof/color-red/product_cat-sport/.
 These links can be included in your site map file, contributing to improved search engine rankings, particularly on Google.